 Bright Lights Swiss Chard is one of the most colorful vegetables you will find.
 This tasty veggie develops brilliantly colored stalks with green leafy tops.
 The colors range from red to orange, to yellow, to purple.
 One great advantage of Swiss Chard is it’s very easy to grow.
 Direct-sow seeds into the garden after the last frost, and it matures in about 60 days.

-Scarlet Runner BeansScarlet Runner Beans are very fast climbers and develop many bright red blooms.
+Scarlet Runner Beans are very fast climbers and develop many bright red blooms.
 This climbing bean vine is absolutely gorgeous when grown on an arbor at the beginning of a walkway.
 The bean pods can grow to a length of 6 to 12 inches long and can be eaten cooked or raw.
 The bean pods mature in about 70 days.
 Seeds should be directly sowed in the garden.

-Hyacinth BeansHyacinth beans produce very lovely purple blooms, and interesting deep lavander pods.
+Hyacinth beans produce very lovely purple blooms, and interesting deep lavander pods.
 Hyacinth beans are edible, but are usually heavy in starch.
 The light purple blooms and deep colored pods will definitely add visual interest to your vegetable garden.